aragon/deployments/environments/mainnet/readme.md

 #### Old `*.aragonpm.eth` cleanup

-As an APM registry was [previously deployed](https://github.com/aragon/deployments/blob/v0.5/mainnet/README.md#may-21-2018-1300---1335-utc) to `aragonpm.eth`, subdomains for packages in this registry needed to be cleaned up in order for the new registry to work properly.
+As an APM registry was [previously deployed](https://github.com/aragon/deployments/blob/v0.5/mainnet/README.md#may-21-2018-1300---1335-utc) to `aragonpm.eth`, it was required to clean up any subdomains claimed by the packages in this registry in order for the new registry to work properly.

 The cleanup was done using the `ENSSubdomainRegistrar`'s `deleteName` function.
-This permission (`DELETE_NAME_ROLE`) is not created by the `APMRegistryFactory` so it needed to be created:
+A permission (`DELETE_NAME_ROLE`) for the action was not created by the old `APMRegistryFactory`, so it needed to be created:

 - Old APM owner granted deployer the `CREATE_PERMISSIONS_ROLE` in APM's ACL: [transaction](https://etherscan.io/tx/0x715a7fb1b4819e9327142726db7deeca01e6ceb99fdc80a8a741e8ee7a9607ce)
 - The deployer account created and granted itself the `DELETE_NAME_ROLE` permission in `ENSSubdomainRegistrar`: [transaction](https://etherscan.io/tx/0xbec7effc2dca511a076b18b8e84b11b7b1a1a1651f5dd0635e0d3df1c79d2e89)

 With the permission granted, the deployer account deleted following names:

 - `aragon.aragonpm.eth`: [transaction](https://etherscan.io/tx/0xacbacb600cdd7f1d381a1f112cbe1ec76407cc5aefa0bf1d2ff6554748054e6b)
 - `survey.aragonpm.eth`: [transaction](https://etherscan.io/tx/0x40bf4be7f7331e790adfafc3e00703ebed108d7bb78267f31780af1b38889a80)
 - `survey-kit.aragonpm.eth`: [transaction](https://etherscan.io/tx/0xa7da3dbce305e47a022d27c04503d4888ec171ef76552e545fcf58d974099ca9)